 - Master’s degree: Occupational therapists, speech therapists and physical therapists must earn a master’s degree to be certified.

 - PhD or EdD in education: Teachers aiming to become leaders and top-level administrators in special education will find this degree invaluable.

 - Learning Disabilities Association of America

-Favorite special education teacher websites
+Favorite special education teacher websites and blogs

 - Special Needs Jungle